Ambassador J. Enkhsaikhan, Chairman, Blue Banner

 Hence, without losing sight of the ultimate goal of national reconciliation or reunification, it seems most realistic at this stage is to focus on or accentuate the positive, and try to work on issues where there is an immediate common interest, like reunification of separated families, more mutual visits, more open communication, cooperation in different non-political fields, etc.

 DPRK has sacrificed a lot to acquire nuclear weapons.
 Hence it is highly doubtful that they would abandon it easily.
 Therefore, to be realistic, one should not allow the nuclear issue, which has its own logic and dynamics, to hold hostage movement or progress in other areas, since these other areas can be conducive to creating more confidence and expand areas of common interests that could contribute to easing of tension and mistrust.
-Mongolia sees reunification as a distant goal it sees reunification through the interests of the Korean people itself and of the region as a whole.
+Mongolia sees reunification as a distant goal; it sees reunification through the interests of the Korean people itself and of the region as a whole.
 In the end it is up to the Koreans on both sides of the 38th parallel to determine the pace and form of reunification, while other peoples provide every support for such a peaceful process.

 Mongolia’s role in promoting the goal of the Korean reunification